noahsimcoe/Noah-README-Generator/Develop/README.md

   ## Installation
-  To install necessary dependencies, run the following command: f
+  To install necessary dependencies, run the following command: npm i

   ## Usage

   ## License
-  This project is licensed under the MIT license.
+  This project is licensed under the apache license.
+More can be viewed about this license by clicking here [apache](https://choosealicense.com/licenses/apache/).

   ## Contributing

   ## Tests
-  To run tests, run the following command: f
+  To run tests, run the following command: npm test

   ## Questions